Photography-Utils/photoframer/README.md

 - -y/--yes:
 	Will not ask any question
 - -p:
-	Set passepartout on frames to 95% of frame size
+	Set passepartout on frames to 95% of frame longest edge
-- --passepartout=%off_frame_size:
+- --passepartout=off_frame_size:
-	Specific percentage for passepartout on frames
+	Set passepartout on frames to off_frame_size% of frame longest edge

 Mandatory arguments are:
 - First a path to the directory with mockups